tsili852/app-theme-engine/README.md

 10. `bg_tint_text_primary_inverse_selector_darker` - tints the view background with a inverse primary text color selector, which is lighter when pressed.
 11. `bg_tint_text_secondary_selector_darker` - tints the view background with a secondary text color selector, which is lighter when pressed.
 12. `bg_tint_text_secondary_inverse_selector_darker` - tints the view background with a inverse secondary text color selector, which is lighter when pressed.

+#### Tab Layouts - Continued

+There are tag values to modify the color of TabLayout tab text:

+1. `tab_text_primary_color` - uses the primary color for for the tab text color.
+2. `tab_text_primary_color_dark` - uses the primary dark color for for the tab text color.
+3. `tab_text_accent_color` - uses the accent color for for the tab text color.
+4. `tab_text_primary` - uses the primary text color for for the tab text color.
+5. `tab_text_primary_inverse` - uses the inverse primary text color for for the tab text color.
+6. `tab_text_secondary` - uses the secondary text color for for the tab text color.
+7. `tab_text_secondary_inverse` - uses the inverse secondary color for for the tab text color.

+Note that the selected tab text will be fully opaque; non-selected tabs will have 25% transparency in their text color.

+---

+1. `tab_indicator_primary_color` - uses the primary color for for the selected tab indicator color.
+2. `tab_indicator_primary_color_dark` - uses the primary dark color for for the selected tab indicator color.
+3. `tab_indicator_accent_color` - uses the accent color for for the selected tab indicator color.
+4. `tab_indicator_text_primary` - uses the primary text color for for the selected tab indicator color.
+5. `tab_indicator_text_primary_inverse` - uses the inverse primary text color for for the selected tab indicator color.
+6. `tab_indicator_text_secondary` - uses the secondary text color for for the selected tab indicator color.
+7. `tab_indicator_text_secondary_inverse` - uses the inverse secondary text color for for the selected tab indicator color.

 ---